KxSystems/docs/docs/ref/key.md

 ## Whether a file exists

-Where `x` is a file handle returns the descriptor if the file exists, otherwise an empty list.
+Where `x` is a file handle, returns the descriptor if the file exists, otherwise an empty list.

 ```q
 q)key`:c:/q/sp.q